Tom Clancy's Splinter Cell: Pandora Tomorrow: Plot

 In March 2006, the United States establishes a military presence in the newly-independent country of East Timor to train its military.
 Several anti-separatist Indonesian guerrilla militias oppose East Timor's formation, one of which is Darah Dan Doa (Blood and Prayer) led by Suhadi Sadono, an individual trained by the CIA to fight communism in the region, who has grown resentful of U.S. support for East Timor's independence.
 Following an attack on the U.S. embassy in Dili, which captures a number of U.S. military and diplomatic personnel, NSA's Third Echelon investigates the situation.
 Third Echelon's director Irving Lambert informs operative Sam Fisher that his old friend Douglas Shetland, a former soldier turned PMC owner, is among the hostages.
 Infiltrating the embassy, Fisher learns from Shetland and CIA operative Ingrid Karlthson that Sadono is working alongside an unknown individual identified as "Mortified Penguin", conducting business in Paris.

 After the embassy hostages are rescued, the U.S. Army launches a military campaign against Darah Dan Doa, though Indonesia objects to its operations.
-Meanwhile, Fisher heads to Paris, and finds mercenaries hired by "Mortified" breaking into a cyrogenic lab and stealing ND133 containers – self-contained cryogenic containers used for transporting and storing human brains.
+Meanwhile, Fisher heads to Paris, and finds mercenaries hired by "Mortified" breaking into a cryogenic lab and stealing ND133 containers – self-contained cryogenic containers used for transporting and storing human brains.
 Third Echelon identifies "Mortified" as Norman Soth, a former U.S. soldier turned CIA agent, who Fisher discovers has gone rogue.
 Learning that Soth has made a deal with Syrian terrorists operating in Jerusalem, Third Echelon coordinates with Israel's Shin Bet agents, and learns that Soth has purchased containers of manufactured smallpox virus, intending to use them as bioweapons.
 Lambert discovers the bioweapons are an insurance policy for Sadono, codenamed "Pandora Tomorrow" – if he is killed or captured, the weapons will detonate on U.S. soil and expose Americans to the virus.